-Most domestic, postgraduate students (and undergraduates not in a Commonwealth Supported Place) must pay full course fees unless you have a government loan.
+Most domestic, graduate students (and undergraduates not in a Commonwealth Supported Place) must pay full course fees unless you have a government loan.

 Use the domestic full-fee calculator to estimate your fees.